arunkp123/apm-docker/README.md

 ===================================

 ### Intro
-This is a simple repo to setup apache, php, mysql phpmyadmin on a docker environment.
+This is a simple repo to setup apache, php, mysql phpmyadmin on a docker environment with just a single command.

 ```
 /apm-docker/